 Reader Question: I want to get rid of cable and just use Netflix and Hulu to watch TV.
 I was thinking of getting a Roku.
 How much does one of those usually run?

 Answer: A Roku is an excellent choice for streaming services.
 It includes streaming TV shows and movies from a wide range of streaming services, like Netflix, Hulu, HBO Go, Amazon Instant Video, PBS, Redbox Instant and more.
 It also connects to your TV seamlessly and easily, even for non-technical folks.
-Here’s a breakdown of the 4 different Roku boxes that have just been launched, so you can choose the right box for you.
+Here’s a breakdown of the 4 different Roku options, so you can choose the right one for you.

-Roku LT: This is the cheapest of the Roku streaming boxes.
+Roku Express: This is the cheapest of the Roku streaming options.
 It can connect to almost any television and comes with Roku’s more than 1,000 channels, which aggregate from streaming services like Netflix, Hulu, HBO Go and more.
-It also comes with built-in wireless, a search function across alll of its channels and channel shortcut buttons.
+It also comes with built-in wireless, a search function across all of its channels and channel shortcut buttons.
+Cost: $29.99.

+Roku Premiere: This box comes with all of the features of the Roku Express, but also allows for 1080p HD viewing.
+So if you want to get the highest quality HD without a ton of extra features, this is the option for you.
+Cost: $39.99.

+Roku Streaming Stick: The Roku Streaming Stick is the most portable of the streaming options Roku offers.
+It includes all the channels that the other Roku’s includes, as well as the 1080p HD streaming that comes with the Roku Premier, but it also offers dual-band wireless.
 Cost: $49.99.

-Roku 1: This box comes with all of the features of the Roku LT, but also allows for 1080p HD viewing, compared to the Roku LT’s 720p.
-So if you want to get the highest quality HD without a ton of extra features, this is the box for you.
-Cost: $59.99.

-Roku 2: The Roku 2 includes all the channels that the Roku LT includes, as well as the 1080p HD streaming that comes with the Roku 1, but it also offers a remote with a headphone jack, so you don’t have to disturb the whole house, as well as dual-band wireless.
-Cost: $79.99.

 Keep in mind that you must have signed up for the individual services (like Netflix) before you can access them via Roku.
 If you want to find out more about Roku, you can check it out here.